New Features to Add in Iteration 3

 When someone logs in you should include their IP address in the log message.

 There are many posts showing how to write a get_client_ip function using the Django request object.
-Getting the visitor’s actual IP address is harder than it looks, as commenters mention here: https://stackoverflow.com/questions/4581789/how-do-i-get-user-ip-address-in-django
+Finding the visitor’s actual IP address is harder than it looks, as commenters mention here: https://stackoverflow.com/questions/4581789/how-do-i-get-user-ip-address-in-django

 One implementation uses HttpRequest headers sent by the client, HTTP_X_FORWARDED_FOR and REMOTE_ADDR